-Below is a collection of research conducted by EDU-STEM collaborators that is relevant to the roles of the organization.
+Below is a collection of research conducted by EDU-STEM collaborators that is relevant to the aims of the Network.
 Full papers for each study can be accessed through the linked titles.

 Implementing team‐based learning in the life sciences: A case study in an online introductory level evolution and biodiversity course